NarenLK/NYTimesArticles/README.md

         /. build.sh "release" "0.1" "1" "YourTeamId"

 3.   *This would build and archive the project.
 Logs would be captured and stored in the build directory at the PWD(same path of project).*
-4.   *The archived file would be exported and stired at the PWD path level.*
+4.   *The archived file would be exported and stored at the PWD path level.*

   #### This build.sh(Configuration) can be used with fastlane, Jenkins, or with any CI/CD agents like Bamboo.